Who We Are

 Maintaining double-digit annual growth in a challenging economy when many New England accounting and tax firms are realizing lower, single-digit growth rates is an achievement that BlumShapiro is proud to have earned.
 Our commitment to value people, relationships and professional integrity is what distinguishes us inside and outside our firm.

 Formed in 1980 with the merger of Hartford’s Blum, Gavens & Kaplan and Shapiro, Rosenthal & Company, P.C., the firm has a rich Hartford legacy.
 We maintain a philanthropic culture and civic commitment to the Greater Hartford region, even as the firm has grown beyond those borders into southern Connecticut’s Fairfield County, Massachusetts and Rhode Island.

-With a staff of nearly 400 working from our primary offices in Connecticut, Massachusetts and Rhode Island, BlumShapiro has grown to become the largest regional accounting, tax and business consulting firm based in New England.
+With a staff of over 400 working from our primary offices in Connecticut, Massachusetts and Rhode Island, BlumShapiro has grown to become the largest regional accounting, tax and business consulting firm based in New England.
 BlumShapiro serves as business advisors for today’s leading companies, non-profit organizations and government entities.

 “The firm’s success rests on our ability to attract, hire and retain the best talent in the industry,” according to Carl Johnson, BlumShapiro’s managing partner for the past ten years.
 “We focus on treating our associates well and providing them with the tools necessary to deliver best-in-class service to our clients.”